 That’s the deal.

-I’ll take it.
+I’ll take that deal.
 Every.
 Single.
 Time.